You’re looking for a job in Salesforce development?

 How to decide which skills are important for Salesforce Developer resume

 Salesforce.com’s study found that an equal balance between technical and non-technical skills are most requested by employers.
+So your resume skills section, should contain a list of both.

 You’ll be listening to clients daily so you better understand their wants.
 And, if they have a solution in mind that is not going to work, you’ll have to be open and confident about it.